-In Australia, there are four different codes of football, but the most popular one in Perth is Aussie rules, or “footy.”
+In Australia, there are four different codes of football – soccer, rugby league, rugby union, and Australian rules football – and the most popular one in Perth is Aussie rules, or “footy.”
 Wishnowsky played a lot of footy as a kid, and showed promise, but never really saw himself playing at the professional level.

 At the age of 17, Wishnowsky left high school a year early in order to start work; he had been offered an apprenticeship as a glass installation specialist.
 Several of his friends began showing him NFL games and explaining how American football was played.
 On the weekend, Wishnowsky and his friends would occasionally play pickup games of American football at their local park, but their style of play was very rudimentary.
 They only ran a few plays and just wanted to have a good time.

-Wishnowsky ended up on the reserves list at the Perth Demons, a local semi-pro team in the West Australian Football League, but was never quite able to draw enough attention from AFL scouts.
+Wishnowsky still played Aussie rules, too, ending up on the reserves list at the Perth Demons, a local semi-pro team in the West Australian Football League.
+Still, he was never quite able to draw enough attention from AFL scouts.

 After a couple of years, Wishnowsky eventually grew tired of his job and began to consider exploring other professional and educational opportunities.
 Eventually, he caught wind about ProKick Australia, a training academy for aspiring punters run by former Aussie rules footballer/NFL punter Nathan Chapman.